 To summarise progress to date: as the working paper illustrates, many issues here are multi-faceted and intertwined.
 Their complexity goes well beyond the left-right labels and culture-war narratives that have politicised and polarised so many current debates.
 They could easily make the normative preconditions for higher learning in Australia very difficult to sustain.
 And they won’t go away anytime soon.
 They are embedded in wider public discourse disorders, well beyond the control of universities.

-With social media dynamics that often promote intolerance and antagonism instead of rational dialogue or problem-solving, a core task for universities still must be to seek and share and strengthen truth and knowledge reliably.
-In liberal democracies these are essential public goods.
+In times like ours, as social media dynamics amplify divisions, intolerance and antagonism instead of rational dialogue and shared problem-solving, a core task for universities still must be to seek and share and strengthen understanding, truth and knowledge reliably in ways that help build and mobilise advanced skills and expertise.
+In a modern democracy such as Australia, these are the “higher learning” projects we rely on to promote social stability, technological progress and “good” (just, sustainable) societies.

 My sincere thanks to all those who took time to engage with a project that, inevitably, touches on many areas of potential controversy within and beyond universities.
-My next step will be to write a summary paper that reflects further on these issues; on reactions to the project over the past few months; and on how higher learning institutions can continue their essential work in the cause of enlightening up.
+My next step will be to reflect and write further on these issues; on reactions to the project over the past few months; and on how higher learning institutions can continue their essential work in the cause of enlightening up.

 © Geoff Sharrock 2022 (Contact geoffk.sharrock@gmail.com)